 It just would.

-Um they want one handed to them.
+They want one handed to them.

-Let's call it that I had a great professor.
+I had a great professor.

-I went to school at a state school here in Colorado, and I had a professor who was asked that question why aren't there any jobs for us here?
+I went to school at a state school here in Colorado, and I had a professor who was asked that question: why aren't there any jobs for us here?

-And he said there are plenty of jobs if you're not an idiot.
+And he said, There are plenty of jobs if you're not an idiot.

-I got hired directly out of college on prospering while those people are still sitting there because they don't even want to sew out cover letters or applications personalized to the company because it's too much work.
+I'm prospering while those people are still sitting there because they don't even want to fill out cover letters or applications personalized to the company because it's too much work.

 That's the fundamental problem.

-Everything everybody my age wants something handed to them on a platter.
+Everybody my age wants something handed to them on a platter.

 They want the egg before the chicken, and it's a systemic disease.